KBoothe617/ReadMe-Gen/README.md

   - [Questions](#questions)

   ## Installation
-  You will need Node and use the commands npm install inquirer
+  npm install inquirer is needed

   ## Usage
-  node index.js
+  node index.js in git bash

   ## Contributing

   ## Tests
+  npm test

   ## Questions
   If you have any questions, please reach out to me at [kboothe617@gmail.com](mailto:kboothe617@gmail.com).
 You can also find me on GitHub at [KBoothe617](https://github.com/KBoothe617).